ace-ecosystem/ACE/documentation/docs/design/command_tooling.md

 # ACE Command Tooling

-ACE uses a single command to manage the entire system: the `ace` command, which sits in the [installation directory](saq_home.md) of ACE.
+The `ace` command sits in the [installation directory](saq_home.md) of ACE and it used to start, stop, configuration and manage the system.

 The command uses the sub-command pattern.
 The format of most commands is